Powell River: the hidden gem of the Sunshine Coast in BC

-In the summer of 2019, we spent a weekend on the Northern Sunshine Coast, around the historic town of Powell River.
+The historic town of Powell River is located along the Northern Sunshine Coast.
 Dominated by a sprawling paper mill, this town is known for being a logging community.
 Logging takes place all year long at accessible and more inaccessible areas around Powell River.
 Luckily it isn’t as bad as it sounds… The logging industry uses sustainable practices where they only log a maximum amount of trees each year so they have enough time to replant them.
 This also ensures that the surrounding nature of Powell River remains breathtaking!
 We chose Powell River as a base because it is the most accessible and largest community along the Sunshine Coast in BC.
 Besides, it has a rich heritage and is known for its dynamic cultural life, beautiful lakes and beaches, and great outdoor recreation - including hiking, camping, kayaking, and scuba diving.

 Top Things to Do in and near Powell River

 As the Sunshine Coast in BC is relatively isolated, Powell River doesn't receive as many tourists as the southern more populated areas of British Columbia like the area around Whistler or Vancouver.
 However, this doesn't mean that there isn't much to do...
 Powell River is the true hidden gem of BC and Canada.

 The following activities are ones you can’t miss in and around Powell River: